 Create watercolor textures and elements

-First you need to prepare some materials for your work with the watercolor:
+First, you need to prepare some materials for your work with watercolor:

 - Watercolor paint

 - Watercolor paper (the paper we are using is 180 g/m2, which gives you a good texture and absorbs water quite well)

 - Pencil and eraser

 Step 1 – Working with an oval brush

 In this step, you will make different shapes, with single and mixed colors, using an oval paintbrush.
 Take the brush and dip it into the cup with water generously.
 Take just a little bit of color and start making shapes on your paper.
 The rule is, that the more paint and less water you have on your brush, the more saturated color you will get.
 The less paint you apply with the brush, using more water – the lighter and more airy the colors will be:

 Then start mixing with other colors and always add a little bit more water, while the paper is wet so that the colors mix well together:

 While the color you just applied is still wet, don’t be afraid, experiment, and add a drop from another color.
 That will create a nice splash: